 Fields 1, 2 and 3 of your photocard licence record your surname, first names, date and place of birth.

 The date shown in 4a is the date the photocard was issued.
-4b shows the date the photocard must be renewed.
+4b shows the date the driving licence expires.
 The authority that issued the licence is shown in 4c.
 In Northern Ireland this is DVA.